Diseases of The Nails

 What Causes Fungal Nails?

 But this is not to say that other people cannot get fungal nails.
-Indeed, there are some groups that are going to be more susceptible than others.
+Indeed, there are some groups that are more susceptible than others.
 This can include the elderly, those with a weakened immune system and anyone that has a nail or skin injury.
 If you wear artificial nails on a regular basis or your feet are wet most of the time, this can also mean you could be at a higher risk of fungal nails.
 Good hygiene is going to be important.

 What are the Signs that I Have Fungal Nails?